rtkhulbe/HR-Attrition-Dataset/README.md

 # HR Attrition Analysis Dashboard

-This project provides an interactive dashboard for analyzing employee attrition using the IBM HR Analytics Employee Attrition & Performance dataset.
-Built with Streamlit, it enables HR professionals and data enthusiasts to explore key factors affecting employee turnover, visualize trends, and gain actionable insights for retention strategies.
+This project provides an interactive dashboard for analyzing employee attrition using the HR Analytics Employee Attrition & Performance dataset.
+Built with Streamlit and python, it enables HR professionals and data enthusiasts to explore key factors affecting employee turnover, visualize trends, and gain actionable insights for retention strategies.

 # 📊 Features